acozine/sufia-centos/README.md

 1. edit the `hosts` file in this directory and replace the ip address for hydra-head with your server's IP
 2. create an installation user with passwordless sudo access on your server.
 We called ours `centos`.
 If you use a different name, edit the remote\_user entry in vanilla.yml
 3. add the public key for your install user on the server in the users's .ssh/authorized\_keys file
-4. run `ansible-playbook -i hosts vanilla.yml` from the root directory of this repo on your local machine
+4. run `ansible-playbook vanilla.yml` from the root directory of this repo on your local machine